sdiehl/write-you-a-haskell/001_basics.md

 h = g 2 3
 ```

-Haskell supports higher-order functions, i.e., functions which take functions
+Haskell supports higher-order functions, i.e., functions which take functions as
-and yield other functions.
+arguments and yield other functions.
+For example the ``compose`` function takes
+two functions as arguments f and g and returns the composite function of
+applying f then g.

 ```haskell
 compose f g = \x -> f (g x)